Fouad Bachirou

 Fouad "Fred" Bachirou (born 15 April 1990) is a professional footballer who plays as a midfielder for club Matlock Town.

-He previously played for Paris Saint-Germain reserves, Greenock Morton in Scotland, Swedish sides Östersund and Malmö FF, and EFL Championship side Nottingham Forest.
-Born in France, he represents Comoros at international level.
+He previously played for the Paris Saint-Germain reserves, Greenock Morton in Scotland, Swedish sides Östersund and Malmö FF, and EFL Championship side Nottingham Forest.
+Born in France, he played for the Comoros national team, making 41 appearances from 2014 to 2023.

 Career

 Paris Saint-Germain

 Born in Valence, Bachirou started his career in the youth teams at local side Football Club de la Place de Clichy, before winning a move to Ligue 1 giants Paris Saint-Germain, where he played in the CFA side in the French third division – scoring once against UJA Maccabi Paris Métropole.

 Greenock Morton

 Bachirou transferred to Greenock Morton in July 2010, after a trial spell at the club.
 He made his competitive debut for Greenock Morton in a Scottish Challenge Cup match against Dumbarton on 25 July 2010.
 In June 2011, Bachirou signed a new one-year contract at Morton.
 After over 50 appearances for the club, Bachirou scored his first goal in a 2–2 draw with Queen of the South on 7 April 2012.
 Bachirou stated he would not be seeking a new contract with the club in May 2012.
 On 17 August 2012, Bachirou made a U-turn and re-signed for the club, after rejecting a move to league rivals Hamilton Accies.

 In September 2013, he signed a contract extension until summer 2015.